a2liu/docgen/README.md

 ### CSS API
 Some of the available styles are easier to use without an `include`.

+- `pre.utf-box-drawing`, `code.utf-box-drawing` - Sets the font to "Source Code Pro",
+  which is compatible with the utf box drawing characters.
 - `div.page-break` - A page break.
 - `div.display` - A `div` that follows flexbox wrapping rules.
 - `ol.heirarchical` - A list that supports the numbered-lettered-numeraled structure.